 Before you venture out in the great outdoors, check this list to see if you have everything you need or want.to make camping easier.

-We went a few days camping without this seat and mealtime was difficult.
+We went a few days camping without the Pop n' Sit Booster and mealtime was difficult.
 The picnic tables at campsites were a constant hazard as Zay would fall in between the seat and the tabletop if we weren't paying attention, eating with a squirmy toddler on our lap was no fun, and sitting on a picnic blanket opened the door for Zay to put rocks and dirt in our food.
 Then we discovered this.
 This beautiful, wonderful gift to camping parents.
 Mealtime became less of a hassle, Zay actually ate, and we were one small happy family again.

 This seat is seriously great for mealtime.
 You can use it from the time your child sits up on his or her own until 2-3 years old when they no longer need it.
 You can also use it in your everyday life by strapping it to a seat and using it as a booster.

 Still using the Pop n' Sit at age 2